-Automotive Comms directs the marketing and communication for Nottingham’s ULEV Experience, funded by Go Ultra Low Nottingham, as part of a consortium of partners including Cenex, the Energy Saving Trust and DriveElectric.
-The aim of the project is to increase the adoption of ultra-low emission vehicles (ULEVs) in Nottingham.
-The ULEV Experience offers awareness-raising events, fleet reviews and ULEV loans to businesses in Nottingham, in order to ensure that people gain the best advice and also experience driving the latest electric vehicles.
+Automotive Comms directed the marketing and communication for Nottingham’s ULEV Experience, funded by Go Ultra Low Nottingham, as part of a consortium of partners including Cenex, the Energy Saving Trust and DriveElectric.
+The aim of the project was to increase the adoption of ultra-low emission vehicles (ULEVs) in Nottingham.
+The ULEV Experience offered awareness-raising events, fleet reviews and ULEV loans to businesses in Nottingham, in order to ensure that people gained the best advice and also experienced driving the latest electric vehicles.

-Electric Nation is a project to trial a smart charging solution to help local electricity networks to cope with growing numbers of electric vehicles, with partners including Western Power Distribution, EA Technology and DriveElectric.
-Automotive Comms has directed all communication for this three-year project, including elements such as strategy, website, written content, photography and videos, event support and PR.
+Electric Nation was a project to trial a smart charging solution to help local electricity networks to cope with growing numbers of electric vehicles, with partners including Western Power Distribution, EA Technology and DriveElectric.
+Automotive Comms directed all communication for this three-year project, including elements such as strategy, website, written content, photography and videos, event support and PR.
+We are now supporting the vehicle to grid phase of the project.
 The communication for the project won an Award for ‘Marketing Project of the Year’.

-Automotive Comms works with virtually all of the leading automotive and low carbon automotive organisations in the UK, including the Low Carbon Vehicle Partnership (LowCVP).
+Automotive Comms works with virtually all of the leading automotive and low carbon automotive organisations in the UK, including the Low Carbon Vehicle Partnership (LowCVP), which is now the Zemo Partnership.
 We have provided marketing, communication & PR support, including writing, photography and design for a report about the UK’s green buses, and support for the LowCVP Low Carbon Champions Awards, including assistance with press releases and liaison with industry media.